-The Mississippi Valley Blues Society presents the Golden Star – Lone State Revue with Mark Hummel, Little Charlie, and Anson Funderburgh on July 27, at Harley Carrine's formerly The Muddy Waters, 1708 State Street, Bettendorf, IA on Monday, July 27.
-Larry Davison and Charlie Hayes will start off the night of blues at 5:00 p.m. and the trio of masters will take the stage starting at 6:30 p.m.
-The cost to see these performances will be $20 if you are a Mississippi Valley Blues Society member, or $25 if you are have not joined the Blues Society (application will be available at The Muddy Waters door).
-Rolling Smoke will be cooking some bbq items and will be donating a portion of the proceeds to the Mississippi Valley Blues Society.
+The Mississippi Valley Blues Society presents blues harp player/vocalist Chris O’Leary and his seven-piece band on Friday, February 14, at Harley Corin’s, 1708 State Street, Bettendorf, IA on Sunday, February 14.
+The evening of blues will start at 5:00 p.m.
+The cost to see this performance will be $10 if you are a Mississippi Valley Blues Society member, or $12 if you are have not joined the Blues Society (application will be available at the door).